Art palette knives come primarily in two types:

 our web site explaining the various tips, tricks and techniques

-on how to paint on canvas using the palette knife.
+on how to paint on canvas using the

 Any comments and questions are most welcome and we will attempt